hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 Then you can see them on [goerli.etherscan.io](https://goerli.etherscan.io/) by searching for the contract address, or on [emissionstokens.opentaps.org/](https://emissionstokens.opentaps.org/) by logging in with your Goerli wallet.

+### Using recordAuditedEmissionsToken Endpoint

+`recordAuditedEmissionsToken` endpoint require communication with both HL Fabric and Ethereum.
+For signing the ethereum transaction server has to know the client's address and private kye.
+There is two way of provide ethereum keys to the server

+1. Send address and private key along with the `recordAuditedEmissionsToken` request,

+Endpoint : `/api/v1/utilityemissionchannel/emissionscontract/recordAuditedEmissionsToken`

+Input :
+- header
+  - eth_address : client's ethereum address
+  - eth_private : client's private key

+2. Store address and private key inside vault key-value storage, use `vault-identity` server @`../secure-identity/README.md#api-endpoints`

+In this scenario client's ethereum key will automatically be fetched from vault server.

 ## Other Useful Things

 ### Updating the Chaincode